Transport-for-the-North/Land-Use/docs/norcom/adjustments.rst

 Calibration Adjustments
 #######################

-# TODO update all figs to something nice!

 NorCOM is ultimately a statistical model that results in aggregate estimates of how different zonal and household properties cause household car ownership to vary.
 It is almost impossible to generate a statistical model like this that will perfectly